DirectRoot/webauthn/content/leaders/1-primer/_index.en.md

 ### Definition

 Phishing is the term used for a malicious attempt to gain privileged information from someone, through convincing them to enter that information into a website that _seems_ legitmate.

 The information targeted is often the login credentials for a popular online service, especially those offering a direct financial insentive or wider access to other systems.

 {{< notice info >}}
-  Corporate Single Sign On (SSO) systems offer a huge reward for a malicious attacker who can phish their way to unauthorized access
+  Phishing is a prevalent attack on organizations; 75% of those surveyed<sup>1</sup> reported an email-based attack in 2022, this includes phishing via email.
 {{</ notice >}}